openbridge/ob_google-bigquery/README.md

   docker run --rm -ti openbridge/google-cloud gsutil ls
 ```

-### Setup Local Authentication File
+### Using A Local Authentication File

-If you do not want to use a Docker volume, you can also use a auth file.
+If you do not want to use a Docker Authentication Volume, you can also use a auth file.
 There is a sample auth file here: `samples/auth-sample.json`.

 Once the file is complete, place it into the `./auth` directory within the project.
 The next step is to reference the path to your authentication file in the `.env` file.
 This is done by setting the path for the variable `GOOGLE_CLOUDSDK_ACCOUNT_FILE=`.